Dillon-Plummer/KNN-supplier-risk-classifier/README.md

 # Predicting Supplier Risk with a KNN Algorithm
 ![hero_image](https://github.com/DillonGelman/KNN-supplier-risk-classifier/blob/main/hero_image.png)

 This project provides a simple K-Nearest Neighbors (KNN) implementation for classifying supplier risk levels.
-The dataset is generated synthetically and risk categories are assigned based on configurable thresholds.
+Risk categories are assigned automatically based on configurable thresholds.
+You can now upload your own CSV data instead of relying on randomly generated samples.

 ## Usage